paulirish/WebFundamentals/src/content/en/tools/lighthouse/scoring.md

 * 0 to 49 (slow): Red
 * 50 to 89 (average): Orange
 * 90 to 100 (fast): Green

-These color buckets were revised in Lighthouse [v3.1.1](https://github.com/GoogleChrome/lighthouse/releases).

 ### How to reduce fluctuations in your Performance score {: #perf-consistency }